Hank Ketcham (American football): Biography

-Ketcham was born in Englewood, New Jersey.
-After attending the Hotchkiss School, he enrolled at Yale University, where he was a member of Skull and Bones.
-He played every game for Yale's varsity football team in 1911, 1912, and 1913.
-He helped lead Yale to a 7–2–1 record in 1911 and a 7–1–1 record in 1912 and was a consensus All-American in both of those years.
-In 1913, Ketcham was selected as the captain of Yale's football team.
-In a departure from past tradition at Yale, Ketcham appointed Howard Jones as the school's first salaried football coach.
+Ketcham was born in Englewood, New Jersey, and lived in Brooklyn, New York, and North Hatley, Quebec, during his youth.
+His father was a graduate of Yale and a lawyer.
+After attending the Hotchkiss School, Ketcham enrolled at Yale, where he was a member of Skull and Bones and the Psi Upsilon fraternity.

+Ketcham played every game for Yale's varsity football team in 1911, 1912, and 1913.
+He helped lead Yale to a 7–2–1 record in 1911 and a 7–1–1 record in 1912 and was a consensus All-America Team selection for both of those seasons.
+In December 1912, Ketcham was selected as captain of the 1913 Yale football team.
+In a departure from past tradition at Yale, Ketcham subsequently appointed Howard Jones as the school's first salaried football coach.

 Ketcham later recalled: "I played every varsity game for three years and was taken out only once for a slight injury … I am generally credited with having developed the term 'roving center'.
 Except for today's platoon systems, football hasn't changed materially.
 We had the on-side kick, the ball was a bit larger in circumference and the drop kick was more popular than the place kick."

+At the time he graduated from Yale, Ketchum expected to work in railroading, having worked during one summer for the Big Four Railroad.

+Ketcham served in the United States Army as a lieutenant during World War I, from May 1917 to April 1919.
+He saw action as a member of the 103rd Field Artillery Regiment in the Battle of Saint-Mihiel and the Meuse–Argonne offensive, being slightly wounded in the latter.

+Ketcham moved to Seattle and entered the lumber business, eventually owning a lumber wholesale business.
+In 1921, he married Katherine Eugenia Peters.
+Three of their sons went on to found the West Fraser Timber company.

+In February 1968, Ketcham was selected as an inductee to the College Football Hall of Fame.
+He died in 1986, aged 95.